Can enough of us trigger a course change to prevent ‘ecological collapse’?

 So, one set of pages we can all consume, comprehend, trust, and share.

-Given we are separated by hundreds of languages and distracted by overwhelming quantities of information, how else can enough of us ‘get on the same page’ about how to overcome our plight?
+Given we are distracted by overwhelming quantities of information, and distanced by hundreds of languages, how else can enough of us ‘get on the same page’ about how we can collectively overcome our common plight?

 A role for everyone

-Equally critically, this plan does not require everyone’s participation — just enough of us.
+Equally crucially, this plan does not require everyone’s participation — just enough of us.
+Enough Supporters.
+Enough Expediters.
+Enough Essentialists.

 How many is enough to change course?
-We can’t know for sure but (as I will explain later in the manifesto) the tipping point should be less than 23% of a population.
+No one can know for sure, but (as I explain on the Plan page) a critical mass will be less than a quarter of any democratic population.

-So, a simple plan for changing course exists.
+So, a simple plan for changing course (‘the Plan’) exists.

-And now, unless this manifesto draws out a better plan or a better organisation to facilitate the plan5, we can make a start by establishing a facilitating organisation that can seek initial funding for collaboratively refining the plan.
+And now, unless this manifesto draws out a better plan, or a better organisation to facilitate the Plan, then the next step is to legally establish a (charitable) facilitating organisation so it can seek initial philanthropic funding to:

-Many individual philanthropists and philanthropic organisations (like Partners For A New Economy) already support initiatives to transform of our flawed economic system, but these helpful entities cannot support an organisation that doesn’t exist.
+Encouragingly, many individual philanthropists and philanthropic organisations (such as Partners For A New Economy) are already targeting their funding to transform of our flawed economic system.

 4. You can help to trigger the course change we all need